Therapist's Guide to the Billing Process (Stages of RCM)

 There are a lot of things that can go wrong with the insurance claim submission process, and making sure that you have a quality control procedure in place will ensure that you are paid in a timely manner and don’t have to fix mistakes later.

-Step 5: Remittance Processing
+Step 5: Payment Posting

 This step in the process describes recording payment from the insurance company.
 Remittance simply means the transfer of money from the insurance company to you.
 Insurance companies don’t send individual payments for each session that you complete, they send batch payments.